Biden administration planning action to stop hostile foreign governments exploiting American’s personal data | KRDO

 Bloomberg News first reported on the draft executive order.

-CNN asked the White House National Security Council for comment on the draft executive order.
+The National Security Council at the White House declined to comment on the draft executive order.

 A surge in the amount of intimate personal information on US citizens that can be bought and sold online has alarmed lawmakers and senior US officials focused on national security.
 The concern is that US adversaries, particularly China, are augmenting traditional sources of intelligence like codebreaking and human sources by simply going online to shop for it.